neurekt/tradewhispers/README.md

 ## About The Project

 [TradeWhispers](https://github.com/neurekt/tradewhispers) is a research project that investigates how news pertaining to emerging forex markets can be used to generate directional trading signals.

-This repository currently contains:
-- LATAM datasets
-- Archived experiments
-- USD/BRL exchange rate data
-- coming soon...

 All experiments and results are version-controlled and archived in this repository.
-For more detail, please remain patient.

 <!-- GETTING STARTED -->
 ## Getting Started